particle-iot/docs/src/content/reference/device-os/firmware.md

 Numeric comparison mode is being used to pair devices in LESC pairing mode.
 You should display the passkey in the same was as `BlePairingEventType::PASSKEY_DISPLAY`.

+- LESC pairing is supported in Device OS 3.1.0 and later on the Boron, B Series SoM, Argon, and Tracker SoM (nRF52840).
-LESC pairing is supported in Device OS 3.1 and later only.
-The P2 and Photon 2 do not support LESC pairing.
+- LESC pairing is supported in Device OS 5.1.0 and later on the P2 and Photon 2 (RTL872x).

 ##### BLEPairingEvent